The heathlands of Ashdown Forest. Travel by Bus.

 The Red Lion (01825 740836, www.redlionchelwood.co.uk) in Chelwood Gate (7.7km/4.8 miles into the walk) is a modernised country pub, which has both a restaurant area and more informal bar dining.
 It has an extensive garden, and advertises itself as welcoming to “dog walkers, ramblers and families”.
 It serves food until 2.30pm Monday to Saturday and around 3.30pm Sunday (“until the food runs out”

-There is also now a Costa Coffee in Forest Row, open to 6.30pm Monday to Friday and 6pm Saturday and Sunday.
+There is a Costa Coffee in Forest Row, open to 6.30pm Monday to Saturday and 5pm Sunday.

 Otherwise the Chequers Inn is a reliable pub stop, and the petrol station just uphill on the far side of the road has a Tesco Metro selling cakes.
 The Brambletye Hotel, a pub situated conveniently just behind the bus stop for East Grinstead (in summer you can sit at an outside table with a pint as you wait for the bus), also serves tea and coffee.